Jessica Savitch

-Early life and career
+Early life

-Jessica Savitch was born February 1, 1947, in Wilmington, Delaware.
-She was the eldest daughter of Florence (née Goldberger), a navy nurse, and David Savitch, who ran a clothing store.
-Her father was of Slavic Jewish heritage and her maternal grandfather was of German and Russian Jewish heritage.
-Her maternal grandmother was of Italian American heritage and was Catholic.
-In 1959, after her father died at the age of 33, her family moved from Kennett Square, Pennsylvania, to Margate City, New Jersey.
-According to her two biographers, Gwenda Blair and Alanna Nash, Savitch was haunted throughout her life by her father's untimely death, and pursued a career partly to compensate for his loss.
+Jessica Savitch was born on February 1, 1947, in Wilmington, Delaware.
+She was the eldest daughter of Florence (née Goldberger), a navy nurse, and David “Buddy” Savitch, who ran a clothing store.
+Her father was of Serbian Slavic and Jewish heritage and her maternal grandfather was of German and Russian Jewish heritage.
+Her maternal grandmother was of Italian American heritage and she was also Catholic.

-While attending Atlantic City High School, Savitch got a job co-hosting a show for teenagers on radio station WOND in Pleasantville.
-She enjoyed the work and soon became a newsreader and disc jockey for WOND as well.
+Buddy Savitch suffered from nephritis, an incurable kidney disease.
+He died on May 11, 1959, when he was 33 and Jessica was 12.
+Her family then moved from Kennett Square, Pennsylvania, to Margate City, New Jersey.
+While attending Atlantic City High School, Savitch got a job co-hosting a rock show for teenagers on radio station WOND in Pleasantville; she soon became a newsreader and disc jockey for WOND as well.
 She was the first female disc jockey in the Pleasantville area.

-Following high school, Savitch attended Ithaca College in Ithaca, New York, as a communications major.
-According to Savitch, the school's discriminatory attitudes against women prevented her from getting the experience she wanted on the college-owned radio and television stations, so she sought opportunities in nearby Rochester.
-There, she did on-camera and voiceover commercial work, and while still attending college became a popular top 40 disc jockey known as "Honeybee" at WBBF (now WROC-AM).
-She graduated from Ithaca College in 1968.
+Following her graduation from high school, Savitch attended Ithaca College in Ithaca, New York, as a communications major.
+She was an announcer for the college’s television station, WICB, and worked in radio at nearby Rochester's WBBF (now WROC-AM).
+There, she did voice-over commercial work, and became a popular top 40 disc jockey known as "Honeybee".
+She graduated from Ithaca College in 1968, but remained connected to the college, returning periodically to teach a mini-course on television news.

 Local news career

+New York City

 In 1969, Savitch was hired as an administrative assistant at WCBS, the CBS Radio flagship news station in New York City, where she also did freelance production work.
 WCBS refused to hire her as a reporter because she had no professional experience.
-She used the WCBS-TV facilities to make a television audition tape and sent copies to many television stations around the country, seeking an on-air position.
+With the permission of News Director Ed Joyce and the help of a three-person crew, Savitch used the WCBS-TV facilities to make a television audition tape and sent copies to hundreds of television stations around the country seeking an on-air position.
+This included all cities big enough to have all three networks.
+She received fewer than a dozen responses and only one job interview.